jdichh/portfolio/README.md

 My personal portfolio.
-This will be continually improve as I improve.
+This will be continually improved as I improve.